-YARH.IO Micro 2 is powered by Raspberry Pi 3B+, offering the best ratio of functionality and computing power requirements for a mobile, battery powered device.
-The board is stripped down to reduce the total height.
-The ethernet RJ45 connector on the Pi 3B+ has been removed, while the double stack USB connectors were replaced with single stack USB connectors.
+YARH.IO M2 is powered by a Raspberry Pi 3B+, offering the best ratio of functionality and computing power for a mobile, battery-powered device.
+The board is stripped down to reduce total height.
+The ethernet RJ45 connector has been removed, and the double-stack USB connectors were replaced with single-stack USB connectors.

 The DS3231 High Precision RTC Clock Module is used to store current time and date for the Raspberry Pi.

 Back panel features an open battery bay, allowing for quick battery replacement.
-In instances when battery replacement is not required, the bay can be covered with the battery cover.
-This set-up ensures that the battery can always be charged using the battery's built-in charger.
+When battery replacement is not required, the bay can be covered with the battery cover.
+This setup ensures that the battery can always be charged using the battery's built-in charger.

 No 'click' assembly used.
 This is a fully hackable device with stainless steel button socket cap screws used throughout for multiple assembly and disassembly cycles.